t-dowd/Linked-List-Toolbox-C-/Readme.md

-## Linked List Project
+# Linked List Project

-# by: Thomas Dowd
+## by: Thomas Dowd

+### Overview

-Based on Various assignments requring dynamic memory storage in C++
+This project is based on various assignments requiring dynamic memory storage in C++.

-1. Templated Linked List
+### 1. Templated Linked List

-> - A simple, yet resiliant form of the linked list.
-It was the inital attempt meaning it is a bit rough around the edges. though will get the job done.
+A simple, yet resilient form of the linked list.
+It was the initial attempt, meaning it is a bit rough around the edges, though it will get the job done.

->> Features
+#### Features:
-* Dynamic memory allocation for nodes.
+- Dynamic memory allocation for nodes.
-* Open object support.
+- Open object support.
-* Variety of functions.
+- Variety of functions.